-Less intense and lower in mind-altering THC, CDB products are ideal for patients who want to control pain, inflammation, anxiety, epilepsy, and an ever-expanding list of other chronic conditions without getting high.
+Less intense and lower in mind-altering THC, CBD products are ideal for patients who want to control pain, inflammation, anxiety, epilepsy, and an ever-expanding list of other chronic conditions without getting high.
 Instead, CBD offers consumers a feeling of pleasure, well-being and happiness.

 “I get mine online in flower usually but vape is very popular,” says Oregonian Cate Pricer.
 “If you don’t smoke, there are edibles, tinctures, capsules, and creams.”

 (For help finding the ideal strain, you can look at The Healing Properties of Cannabis: 5 Weed Strains High in CBD.)

 Because of its success in treating many conditions, this natural medicine has become a multimillion dollar industry and, for many patients, an alternative to pharmaceutical painkillers or other medications that are not only addictive but come packed with harmful and nasty side effects.

 Last year, a preliminary report from the World Health Organization (WHO) stated that no public health problems have been associated with the use of pure CBD, nor has it shown potential for dependence or abuse.

 Patients considering using CBD to treat medical conditions should consider trying a variety of different products to see what they like, do as much research as possible, and treat their budtenders like knowledgeable pharmacists rather than drug dealers.
 At the end of the day, it’s just a matter of lifestyle and preference.

 “I use it before and after yard work or housework because I have psoriatic arthritis,” says Pricer, who claims CBD helps to take the tension out of her shoulders and prevents stress headaches.
 Her mother vapes CBD oil for fast relief from sciatica pain.